EOS additive manufacturing technology creates precisely fitting instruments and implants directly from CAD data.

 Additive manufacturing by EOS can also be used to create a wide variety of surface structures, which can simplify processes such as osseointegration, namely the growth between living bone tissue and the surface of the bone implant.
 The applications of 3D printed implants include spine implants, shoulder joints (glenoid replacement, hip implants) and implants for the OMF area (oral and maxillofacial surgery).

 For complicated interventions, surgeons are increasingly switching to patient-specific single-use instruments.
 This allows the implants to be inserted more precisely, increasing the success of the operation for patients, surgeons, and hospitals.
-These customized instruments can also be manufactured with industrial 3D printing.
+These customized instruments can also be manufactured with a 3D printer.
 The surgeon benefits from a high-quality and precise product that meets the strict standards associated with medical applications.

 The 3D printed alternative enables greater variety (“mass customization”), and production can be performed “on demand".
 Compared to multiple-use instruments, hospitals save on sterilization and storage costs and benefit from higher productivity.